top of page

 The Psychology of Tantra and Kundalini: Awakening Inner Potential

-In my work as a psychologist and tantric practitioner, I often meet people who feel a quiet inner call for something deeper not necessarily a dramatic spiritual awakening, but a more truthful, embodied way of being.
+In my work as a psychologist and tantric practitioner, I often meet people who feel a quiet inner call for something deeper.
+This call is not necessarily a dramatic spiritual awakening, but rather a more truthful, embodied way of being.

 Tantra and Kundalini are often spoken about in mystical or extreme terms.
-Yet, when approached with psychological understanding, grounded presence, and respect for the nervous system, they become powerful paths for integration, healing, and inner maturation rather than overwhelm or escape.
+However, when approached with psychological understanding, grounded presence, and respect for the nervous system, they become powerful paths for integration, healing, and inner maturation.
+They offer a way to navigate our experiences without overwhelm or escape.

 This article explores Tantra and Kundalini through a therapeutic and psychological lens, offering a grounded understanding of how these ancient practices can support inner growth when approached consciously.